mohammadzainabbas/Deep-Learning-CS/README.md

 > _“Every artist dips his brush in his own soul, and paints his own nature into his pictures.”_
 > Henry Ward Beecher

+We recognize the works of artists through their unique style, such as color choices or brush strokes.
+The _“je ne sais quoi”_ of artists like Claude Monet can now be imitated with algorithms thanks to generative adversarial networks (GANs).
+In this getting started competition, you will bring that style to your photos or recreate the style from scratch!

 #

 <a id="about-course" />